sylph01/project-asmr-slides/slides.md

 - What do we mean by Networking here
   - WiFi, TCP/IP
 - Debugging Networking
-  - you have kali in your house right
+  - Use RasPi 5 as a WiFi router
-  - setup hostapd, listen with wireshark
+  - Wireshark
 - misc
   - mruby/c's String's actual C representation is guaranteed to be null-terminated https://github.com/mrubyc/mrubyc/blob/master/src/c_string.c#L71-L103